wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

  end
 ```

-You can now commit this database migration to the schema by running From the command line run:
+You can now commit this database migration to the schema by running from the command line run:

 `rails db:create db:migrate rake db:create`